jorgcast/js-array-manipulation/README.md

 **Objectives:** Create a new array from an original array: map.

 Given an array of characters, write a function that returns a new array containing only the character's names.
+Assume that every object has always the name prop.

     const characters = [
         { id: '1', name: 'Simba' },